 Vodafone: understanding customer needs around the Internet of Things (IoT)

-Vodafone’s audience for their communications around the Internet of Things (IoT) had initially been targeted at purchasers of their IoT solutions.
-However, in this project, we discover that is not the community talking about IoT online and driving a shift in the uptake of IoT services.
+Vodafone’s audience for their communications around the Internet of Things (IoT) was initially targeted at purchasers of their IoT solutions.
+In this project, we discover that is not the community talking about IoT online and driving a shift in the uptake of IoT services.
 In actual fact, the audience engaged in the conversation online are mostly technologists (and the users of IoT solutions), and not those purchasing, as assumed.
 Read on to see the results.

 Vodafone are continuing to innovate into new fields, this time by creating IoT products for industries such as infrastructure, manufacturing, automotive, retail and finance, among others.